mr-doc/mr-doc/packages/mr-doc-compiler/README.md

 ### Compiler

-The compiler is using the Factory Pattern to simply the task of creating a front-end agnostic documenter.
+The compiler is using the Factory Pattern to simplify the task of creating a front-end agnostic documenter.
 By simply passing the compiler's options such as the `format` and `template`, the factory will create an instance of a compiler based on those criteria.
 This instance will have a unified `compile` method.

 Currently supported compilers: